St James's University Hospital: Facilities

 The hospital is one of six centres which conduct liver transplants.
 St James's was the location of the first living-related donor Liver transplantation on the NHS.
 The University of Leeds has a large presence at the St James's Hospital site with a new molecular medicine centre, the Wellcome Trust Brenner building.
 There is a notable cystic fibrosis unit in the Gledhow wing which offers specialist inpatient and outpatient services and research, and has its own method of management guidelines called the "Cystic Fibrosis Leeds method of management".
-The Thackray Medical Museum adjoins the hospital site and is located in the Grade II listed former main building of the Leeds Union Workhouse.
+The Thackray Museum of Medicine adjoins the hospital site and is located in the Grade II listed former main building of the Leeds Union Workhouse.

 Jimmy's TV series

-St James's University Hospital's fame derives in part from its extensive television coverage in the documentary series also titled "Jimmy's", produced by Yorkshire Television (YTV) between 1987 and 1996 for ITV.
+St James's University Hospital's fame derives in part from its extensive television coverage in the documentary series also titled Jimmy's, produced by Yorkshire Television (YTV) between 1987 and 1996 for ITV.